Rixikun/mock_campaign/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a personal project focusing on frontend development.
+The idea is a campaign website.

+npm install the following:

+- axios
+- node-sass
+- react
+- react-dom
+- react-redux
+- react-router-dom
+- react-scripts
+- redux
+- redux-devtools-extension
+- redux-logger
+- redux-thunk
+- serve

+optional: eslint-config-google

+---

 ## Available Scripts